MERYEM-AD/Code-Refactor/README.md

 # Creation a repo in GitHub:

-  * Name of repo : HW-Code-Refactor.
+  * Name of repo :Code Refactor
   * Using GitBash to create Directories and files.

 # Starting to Apply the Acceptance Criteria.